 My youth was spent in Butler County, Ohio.
 In Hamilton, the county seat, there is a massive Soldiers, Sailors, and Pioneers monument that has listed on its walls those who served in a military capacity from the frontier period until the Spanish-American War.
 As a youngster I had visited the monument a time or two, but did not grasp until recently the Civil War importance of my home county.
-I certainly had little idea of the Kumler family, who had twenty-four men serve the Union.
+I certainly had little knowledge of the existence of the Kumler family, who had twenty-four men serve the Union.
 Kumler was simply the name of my high school football field, and nothing more.
+But in my recent efforts to learn more about Butler County's Civil War veterans, I stumbled across the Kumlers.

 The second eldest child of Henry and Susannah was Henry Jr., born in 1801, and who would marry Maria Christina Zeller in 1820.
 Of their ten children, Jesse B. (1832-1918) and Samuel E. (1839-1910) would serve the Union.
 Jesse would muster in as a private with Company I of the 31st Ohio Volunteer Infantry (OVI) on September 19th, 1861, and muster out of service about a year later.
 During his year of service, he would transfer from Company I to the regimental band.
 Younger brother Samuel would be a commissary sergeant in Company H of the 15th United States Infantry.
 Both Jesse and Samuel are buried in Woodland Cemetery and Arboretum in Dayton, Ohio.

 The third child of the Kumlers was Susannah (born 1804), who would marry John Zeller (Christina’s brother) in 1821.
 Of their twelve children Daniel K., Jacob A., Joseph S., and Elias R. would become soldiers in the Union army.
 Daniel K. (1821-1904) would be a captain in the 167th OVI, which was a one hundred days unit formed in the late spring of 1864.
-These one hundred days men were not intended to see action, instead were supposed to be used for guarding railroads, prisoner of war camps, and generally serve in rear areas.
-However, many of these regiments would be thrust into action.
+These one hundred days men were not intended to see action, instead were supposed to be used for guarding railroads, prisoner However, many of these regiments would be thrust into combat.
 Jacob A. would also serve in the 167th as a corporal.
-Joseph S. would serve three years in the Thirty-Fifth OVI, a regiment that saw over half of its strength come from Butler County men.
+Joseph S. would serve three years in the Thirty-Fifth OVI, a regiment that saw over half of its strength come from Butler County families.
 He mustered out of the Thirty-Fifth as a corporal.
 Elias R. would also be a part of the 167th OVI as a private.
 Daniel is buried in Earlham Cemetery, Richmond, Indiana where he had been the head of the Zeller Baking Company.
 Jacob is buried in Pine Crest Cemetery in Mobile County, Alabama.
 Joseph is also in Earlham Cemetery, while Elias rests in Winterset Cemetery, Madison County, Iowa.

 Elizabeth (born 1805) was the fourth child of Henry and Susannah, and she married Andrew Zeller (John and Christina Zeller’s older brother) in 1825.
 Their marriage produced five children, one of whom would enlist in the Union army.
 William S. (1829-1911) would be a corporal with many of his first cousins in the 167th OVI.
 He is buried in Germantown Cemetery, Montgomery County, Ohio.